-Review of Actuarial Information contained in the 2018 Financial Statements
+Review of Actuarial Information contained in the 2019 Financial Statements

-Finity Consulting Pty Limited (Finity) has been asked by Brightsideco Insurance Limited (Brightsideco) to carry out a review of the 30 June 2018 actuarial information contained in the financial statements and to provide an opinion as to its appropriateness.
+Finity Consulting Pty Limited (Finity) has been asked by Brightsideco Insurance Limited (Brightsideco) to carry out a review of the 30 June 2019 actuarial information contained in the financial statements and to provide an opinion as to its appropriateness.
 This letter sets out the findings of our review, as required under Section 78 of the Insurance (Prudential Supervision) Act 2010 (the Act).

-Andrew Cohen is an employee of Finity and is the Appointed Actuary of Brightsideco.
-Andy Cohen and Finity have no relationship with Brightsideco apart from the Appointed Actuary role.
+Andy Cohen is an employee of Finity and is the Appointed Actuary of Brightsideco.
+Andy Cohen and Finity have no relationship with Brightsideco apart being a provider of actuarial services.

 Brightsideco's policy is to seek and adopt the advice of the Appointed Actuary in respect of the actuarial information contained in the financial statements.
-We confirm that the financial statements as at 30 June 2018 have been prepared in accordance with this policy, and as such satisfy the requirements of the Act.
+We confirm that the financial statements as at 30 June 2019 have been prepared in accordance with this policy, and as such satisfy the requirements of the Act.